Types of Roofing Installation Options for Flat Roofs

 The materials in PVCs are reinforced with polyester or glass-fiber mats or scrims.
 PVC contains plasticizers, stabilizers, and other additives to improve flexibility and other desired properties.
 PVC also provides energy proficiency because of its inherently light coloring.
 However, PVCs are not great against cold weather conditions, by virtue of being prone to shattering.
 It also deteriorates over time and has the tendency to shrink which can potentially cause leaks.

-If you are living in the surrounding areas of Newtown, Connecticut and are in need of a professional hand when it comes to roof installations, then contact Superior Remodelers at: 888-330-8148 or through our contact page here!
-Our services also include:
+If you are living in Connecticut in towns like Hartford, Newtown, Stamford, and Danbury and are in need of a professional hand when it comes to roof installations, then contact Superior Remodelers at: 888-330-8148 or through our contact page here!